 In order to give faculty, staff and students the ability to explore and integrate technology, we have designed pedagogically sound workshops to help support teaching and learning in the classroom.
 We offer workshops on a wide range of topics, such as Best Practices in Effective Course Design, Facilitating Interaction in Online Courses, Designing Assessments in Online Courses and Transforming a Face-to-Face Course to an Online Course.
 We also offer workshops that explore the added benefits/possibilities of Web 2.0 technologies.

-We are pleased to announce the following four new workshops for Canvas, the University’s new LMS:
+We are pleased to announce the following six workshops for Canvas, the University’s new LMS:

 - Introduction to Canvas –